Wall Street stays calm, P&G wins - ExBulletin

 Wall Street stays calm, P&G wins

-Stocks barely budged in morning trading on Wall Street on Friday as investors capped off a quiet week of mostly mixed corporate earnings reports.
+Stocks remained listless in afternoon trading on Wall Street on Friday as investors capped off a quiet week of trading, highlighted by a batch of mostly mixed corporate earnings reports.

-The S&P 500 was virtually unchanged at 10:20 a.m.
-EST. The benchmark has wobbled over the past few days and is on track for a slight weekly loss.
+The S&P 500 edged down 0.1% at 12:39 p.m.
+The benchmark has wobbled over the past few days and is on track for a small weekly loss.

 |